KahWee - Web Development, AI Tools & Tech Trends

 .dynamicTypeSize(...DynamicTypeSize.accessibility5)

-What matters: Use SwiftUI's built-in text styles instead of fixed point sizes.
+Use SwiftUI's built-in text styles instead of fixed point sizes.
 The range operator ...DynamicTypeSize.accessibility5 caps the maximum text size.
-Allow at least 2 lines of text to prevent truncation at larger sizes.
-Test layouts with Settings → Accessibility → Display & Text Size → Larger Text.
+Allow at least 2 lines to prevent truncation at larger sizes.
+Test with Settings -> Accessibility -> Display & Text Size -> Larger Text.

 Text("Fixed Layout Text")